ctm/yld/src/running/past/2022/black_friday.md

-Neither Ken Gordon nor James DuPlain were present, but there was a new participant, Nick, who looked fast.
-Sure enough, I pulled away from everyone except Nick, who casually asked
+Neither Ken Gordon nor James DuPlain were present, but there was a new participant, Piggy Style, who looked fast.
+Sure enough, I pulled away from everyone except Piggy Style, who casually asked

 | Mind if I run with you?

 I was happy to have the company, but I immediately knew that I was destined for second place.

-When I learned that Nick had moved to Albuquerque recently, I let him know a bit about the local running scene.
+When I learned that Piggy Style had moved to Albuquerque recently, I let him know a bit about the local running scene.
 We stayed together until the turnaround.
 By that point, he had seen the entire course so I encouraged him to run his pace, not mine, and off he went.